 In the following sections, I described a few “essential” quality related functions that should be supported by your chemical quality management software.

 Leverage Predefined Quality Templates and Workflows

-One of the “essential” formulation functions found in chemical manufacturing applications is the calculation of organic weights, volatile volumes and other common physical property characteristics of chemical products.
+One of the “essential” formulation functions found in chemical quality management software is the calculation of organic weights, volatile volumes and other common physical property characteristics of chemical products.
 Similarly, QC test templates for VOC, viscosity, Ph and other chemical properties are predefined in the application’s quality libraries.
 During software implementation, the target value, out of tolerance values, sample, retest and other control limit parameters for each existing QC test for a specified item or item group is defined.
 Predefined libraries allow manufacturers to standardize on the QC tests selected and embedded within intermediate and finished good formula specifications.

 Intermediate and finished good QC tests, as well as customer specific SOP’s, are added to one’s formula specifications so that these instructions can be approved by management before the formulas are used in batch production jobs.
-Departments use the application’s multi-level workflows to control and expedite the specification approval process amongst the finance, quality and production managers.
+Departments use multi-level workflows to control and expedite the specification approval process amongst the finance, quality and production managers.